mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 You need a button to show this element or you can use it in the sidepane.
 See :doc:`button` for inherited configuration options.

+* **title**: Title of the element.
+The title will be listed in "Layouts" and allows to distinguish between different buttons.
+The title will be displayed besides the button if "Show label" is activated.
 * **target**: Id of Map element to query
 * **type**: element or dialog, default is dialog
 * **scales** -  define scales to choose from select-box or if empty free scale can be defined in a text-field